ekosz/ekosz.github.io/posts/05-13-11-sinatra-vs-rails.md

 ------------------------------------------

 When first getting into Ruby, I thought Rails was coolest thing since dynamic variables.
 It was pure magic.
-Using a complicated mix of meta-programing and Ruby Ninjaing in the background, Rails allows the average developer to do really complex things with only a few commands.
+Using a complicated mix of meta-programming and Ruby Ninjaing in the background, Rails allows the average developer to do really complex things with only a few commands.
 And that was awesome.